 Make arrangements for your pets as part of your household disaster planning.
 If you must evacuate your home, it's always best to take your pets with you.

-For health and space reasons, pets are only allowed in selected public emergency shelters.
-The key to preparedness is to plan ahead to ensure their care.
+For health and space reasons, pets are allowed only in selected public emergency shelters.
+Plan ahead to ensure the best care for your pets.

 Before a disaster or emergency